Vander Apartments → Oslo Travel Guide → Restaurants in Oslo

 Indian restaurants in Oslo (best value comfort food)

-Indian cuisine is a strong choice in Oslo for comfort food, good value and group-friendly dinners.
+Great choice for warming comfort food, good value and group dinners.

 Top picks

-• Der Peppern Gror (Bogstadveien): consistently highly rated, lively, safe bet
+• Der Peppern Gror (Bogstadveien): lively and consistently excellent

-• Der Peppern Gror (Rådhusplassen): central, predictable, great for first-timers
+• Der Peppern Gror (Rådhusplassen): central and reliable

-• Aandaz Wine & Dine: more polished, great for couples and special occasions
+• Aandaz Wine & Dine: more polished, good for couples

-• Dil Se Indian Kitchen & Bar: modern vibe with strong comfort food energy
+• Dil Se Indian Kitchen & Bar: modern comfort food

 Thai and Vietnamese restaurants in Oslo (casual favourites)